FOR IMMEDIATE RELEASE

-The cost of the program is estimated to be between $300 and $350 million.
+The cost of the program to the state is estimated to be $126 million.
 Vinehout proposes to pay for it by repealing the Manufacturing Tax Credit.
 “One of the common complaints I hear from business leaders is that they can’t find skilled workers to fill the jobs they have.
 Trading their tax break for a pool of skilled workers seems to me a good exchange, particularly since corporate profits and corporate cash reserves are at an all-time high and wages are stagnant.”

 “Investing in the potential of our own workers will be more productive than trying to lure workers from other states or giving billions to one foreign corporation.”